bezebee/Readme-Template-RQHack-August-23/README.md

 - ➡️ Target Audience
 - ➡️ Benefits

+## Controls
+Describe briefly how the player controls the game.

 ## Tech
 In the tech section, we provide information about the technology stack, dependencies, and any technical details related to the project.